Sunday, September 30, 2012

 I had no further interest in driving Mama’s fancy second hand

-1956 Oldsmobile.
+1956 red and cream Oldsmobile.

-Papa also stumbled onto the other thing which I enjoyed when
+Papa also stumbled onto the other thing

-he, for a change, drove me to my piano lessons for two years,
+drove me to my piano lessons for two years,

-until I was left on my own with a wonderful old grand piano
+until I was left on my own with a wonderful

-when I was thirteen.
+picture window when I was thirteen.

-After that, the torture of lessons over, I soared, and ever since
+After that, the torture of lessons over, I soared,

-the piano has healed and saved me and seen me through much insanity
+and seen me through much insanity

 and the sorrows of the world, as well as the joys.

-Here's the baby tender, tucked up to the piano which right away
+Here's the baby tender, tucked up to the piano which right away I knew

-I knew was my instrument.
-I guess everybody forgot that, but
+was my instrument.
+I guess everybody forgot that, but when I was nine,

-when I was nine, someone must have found the picture and
+someone must have found the picture and I was launched on my true path,

-but it makes my soul happy.
+for my and God's ears only, but it makes my soul happy.

-• Besides Mama giving me the skill and Papa the means
+Besides Mama giving me the skill and Papa the means

 to freedom on wheels, I also did in fact accidentally discover

 a talent, or at least a liking or two.
-The old Remington typewriter

-with the black and red ribbon that I inherited from Mama,
+with the black and red ribbon that I inherited

-in preparation for the piano and for writing letters of appreciation
+It served me well in preparation for the piano and

-to all the people who, like my mother and father, are wonderfully
+like my mother and father, are wonderfully loving and

-in pain, endlessly patient in compassionate care, capable
+endlessly patient in compassionate care, capable in

-in useful arts as well as the breathtakingly beautiful.
+useful arts as well as the breathtakingly beautiful.

 Because of my parents being who they were,

-I have the ability to recognize richness in the human spirit,
+I have the ability to recognize richness

-to take genuine interest in the stories of others,
+in the stories of others, and because of them,

-and because of them, to forgive easily, while protecting myself
+to forgive easily, while protecting myself

-as much as I can from the harm they do not want to do
+as much as I can from the harm they do not want

-but cannot help but do.
+to do but cannot help but do.
 And this I understand.

 Therefore, I daily thank my parents in heaven